moT01/freeCodeCamp/curriculum/challenges/english/99-dotnet/learn-dotnet-part-1/learn-dotnet-part-1.md

 # --description--

-This course shows you how to set up the development environment and walks you through creating your first ASP.NET Core app.
+This course shows you the .NET CLI development tools and walks you through creating your first ASP.NET Core app.

 # --instructions--